LBL-EESA/alquimia-dev/doc/guidance.rst

 and initialization.
 Naturally, the interaction between the driver and Alquimia can go beyond what is described here.
 In general, feedback processes between flow or transport and geochemical processes can be considered.
-As part of AlquimiaSetup, the AlquimiaEngineFunctionality data structure is returned.
+As part of Alquimia.Setup, the AlquimiaData.functionality data structure is returned.
 This contains information about the functionality supported by the engine.
 It is up to the driver to decide (at run time if desired) whether this functionality is to be used.
 For example, the geochemical driver may update porosity based on changes in mineral volume changes.
-This updated porosity is returned after the call to AlquimiaReactionStepOperatorSplit.
-The driver should use AlquimiaEngineFunctionality to be aware whether this is the case in any particular simulation and decide to discard those changes or to use them.
+This updated porosity is returned after the call to Alquimia.ReactionStepOperatorSplit.
+The driver should use AlquimiaData.functionality to be aware whether this is the case in any particular simulation and decide to discard those changes or to use them.
 For some engines, this functionality can depend on the options provided in its input file, thus it is considered good practice check (at run time) what